VITAL EQUINE HOLISTIC VETERINARY MEDICINE, INC.

 Homeopathy is one supportive option within integrative veterinary medicine.
 Like all treatments, results vary between individuals, and some conditions require conventional medical intervention to ensure safety and proper resolution.
 At Vital Equine, homeopathic recommendations are made only when clinically appropriate and safe for your horse, and are always used in conjunction with standard of care veterinary diagnostics or treatments necessary to maintain your horse’s health.

-REQUEST AN APPOINTMENT now!
+Make AN APPOINTMENT now!

 Home